mhenke/cfwheels-training/05-authentication.md

 We're just going to use one layer of security for the appa person who is logged in has access to all the commands and pages, while a person who isn’t logged in can only post comments, view articles, and try to login.

-Open the `/controllers/Controller.cfc` and add this code between the `cfcomponent` instructions:
+Open the '/controllers/Controller.cfc' and add this code between the 'cfcomponent' instructions:

 ```cfm
 <cffunction name="checkLogin">